 "It helped to know I wasn't alone" A Success Story From The University of Tampa

--Aimee Whiteside, Associate Professor of English and Writing at The University of Tampa.
+Presenters: Aimee Whiteside (Associate Professor of English and Writing at The University of Tampa) & Jamie Snow (Partnerships Specialist at Yellowdig)

 Jamie Snow 0:17